EarthCaspian/project-rbride/README.md

 - Providing the option for customers to select pick-up and drop-off locations
 - Allowing customers to add additional services related to car rental, such as insurance and extra amenities
 - Generating a PDF invoice at the conclusion of the rental process for customer records
-- Enabling site visitors to directly contact or inquire by sending an email through the platform.
+- Enabling site visitors to directly contact or inquire by sending an email through the platform
+- Integrating Google Search Engine for enhanced browsing experience

+Our project prioritizes user experience (UX) convenience, ensuring that interactions with our application are intuitive and error-free.
+With meticulous attention to detail, our app is designed to guide customers seamlessly through the rental process, minimizing the possibility of errors and enhancing overall usability.

 ## Technologies Used

-### Development Tools
-- TypeScript
-- HTML & CSS

 ### UI Frameworks/Libraries
 - Bootstrap
 - Boostrap React

 ### State Management
-- Redux
 - Redux Toolkit

 ### Form Handling and Validation